-The Complainant has produced sufficient evidence to demonstrate that it has registered trademark rights in the mark CHEWY (see above in Section 4).
+The Complainant has produced sufficient evidence to demonstrate that it has registered trademark rights in the mark MADEWELL.
+The mark MADEWELL was registered as a trademark in the United States on September 18, 1973 (No. 0,968,685).
 The propriety of a domain name registration may be questioned by comparing it to a trademark registered in any country (see WIPO Overview of WIPO Panel Views on Selected URDP Questions, Third Edition ("WIPO Overview 3.0"), section 1.2.1).

-Turning to whether the Disputed Domain Name is identical or confusingly similar to the CHEWY trademark, the Panel observes that the Disputed Domain Name comprises: (a) the word "happy"; (b) followed by an exact reproduction of the Complainant's CHEWY trademark; (c) followed by the letter "s"; (d) followed by the generic Top-Level Domain ("gTLD") ".com".
+Turning to whether the Disputed Domain Name is identical or confusingly similar to the MADEWELL trademark, the Panel observes that the Disputed Domain Name comprises: (a) the word "the"; (b) followed by an exact reproduction of the Complainant's MADEWELL trademark; (c) followed by the generic Top-Level Domain ("gTLD") ".com".

 It is well established that the gTLD used as technical part of a domain name may be disregarded (see section 1.11.1 of the WIPO Overview 3.0).
-The relevant comparison to be made is with the second-level portion of the Disputed Domain Name, specifically: "happychewys".
+The relevant comparison to be made is with the second-level portion of the Disputed Domain Name, specifically: "themadewell".